gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 ### Azure Function
+Azure Function is a serverless compute service that enables user to run event-triggered code without having to provision or manage infrastructure.
+Being as a trigger-based service, it runs a script or piece of code in response to a variety of events.

+Azure Functions can be used to achieve decoupling, high throughput, reusability and shared.
+Being more reliable, it can also be used for the production environments.

 Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date servers needed to keep your applications running.

 ### Azure SignalR
 Azure SignalR Service simplifies the process of adding real-time web functionality to applications over HTTP.
 This real-time functionality allows the service to push content updates to connected clients, such as a single page web or mobile application.
 As a result, clients are updated without the need to poll the server, or submit new HTTP requests for updates.